 In 2011 the VGA initiative was created and is administered by games and interactive entertainment trade body Ukie.
-Ukie have re-launching to scheme to persuade more people involved in making games to sign up, and to facilitate this are pulling everything together and supporting the VGA community.
+Ukie promote the scheme to persuade more people involved in making games to sign up, and to facilitate this are pulling everything together and supporting the VGA community.

 About the STEM Ambassadors:

 The STEM Ambassadors Programme enables teachers to make links from the curriculum to how STEM is practiced in the world of work, illuminating applications across a vast range of careers.

 STEM Ambassadors are people from STEM backgrounds who volunteer as inspiring role models for young people.
 They can contribute both to regular lessons or participate in extra-curricular activities such as STEM Clubs, Careers Days and visits.
 STEM Ambassadors open the door to a whole new world for young people, helping them to see STEM subjects and careers with a fresh perspective and engage their interest and imagination in new ways.

 Each Ambassador is registered, trained and DBS checked.

 The STEM Ambassadors programme endeavours to make a real difference to the delivery of STEM subjects to young people.

 Why should I sign up as a VGA?